top of page

 The subject is always discussed in-depth by:

-a medical oncologist, a surgical oncologist, a radiotherapist,
+a medical oncologist, a surgeon/surgical oncologist, a radiotherapist,

 congress language is English